DonChong2000/TodayILearn/03. Value/幸福/Psychiatrist Explains Does Money Actually Buy Happiness/Psychiatrist Explains Does Money Actually Buy Happiness.md

 The more you are able to savor things the more happy you are.

-**Money can negatively impact savoring.**
+==**Money can negatively impact savoring.**==
-If I give someone to eat a chocolate, it bring you a lot of happiness.
+- If I give someone to eat a chocolate, it bring you a lot of happiness.
-If you tell people how much it cost, especially people ha
+- If you tell people how much it cost, especially people have to pay for it, it reduces the happiness.

 # Prioritize experience over possessions